pia-foss/extension-chrome/README.md

     $ browser=chrome build=webstore gitinfo=yes grunt

-The git infomation is shown on the extension settings page if the build was configured to include it.
+The git information is shown on the extension settings page if the build was configured to include it.
 By default this feature is turned off but enabled when publishing a QA build to the webstore.